amituuush/ChatApp/README.md

 **Auth**: Due to a time constraint, I decided to create a make-shift auth feature on the app.
 It's quite simple: when a user enters their name in the initial screen, I save that name to the state.
 Then depending on this piece of state, I either render the `<Login />` component, or the chat app component.
 I also save the username to local storage, so that a user doesn't have to "log in" again after refreshing the page.
 A logout button is there if a user wants to change their username or simply log out of the app.

+**Testing**: Again, due to a time constraint, I didn't get to test everything I would in a production level app.
+Therefore, I created tests for a component rendering, a reducer, and an async action creator.
+The async action creator test is still not functioning, as I'm currently working on getting that fixed.

 **Other improvements**:
 * Ability to create a new chatroom
 * User gets to choose an emoji avatar